amal-biju/Movie-Archive/README.md

 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png"></code>
 <code><img height="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/git/git.png"></code>

+## API:

+### The Open Movie Database

+The [OMDb API](http://www.omdbapi.com/) is a RESTful web service to obtain movie information, all content and images on the site are contributed and maintained by our users.

 ## Main Page:
 - Search for any movie in the input box and press Enter.